bwhitney2439/avant-arte/README.md

 ## Outstanding Implementations

-1. 2 Column grid at 1440px screen width or higher
+1. Share button.
-2. Share button.
+2. on Hover and Focus css changes
-3. on Hover and Focus css changes
+3. Implement the "SF Pro Rounded".
+Had some issues implementing the font

 ## React + TypeScript + Vite + Tailwind